-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "FOR" the election of all three nominees for director and "FOR" the appointment of

-Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "FOR" the election of all three nominees for director, "FOR" the advisory approval of executive compensation, "ONE YEAR" as the preferred frequency of advisory votes to approve executive compensation and "FOR" the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022, and to authorize the board of directors to fix Ernst & Young LLP's remuneration.
 If any other matter is properly presented at the Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.

-If you have specified on the proxy card how you want your shares to be voted on a particular matter (by marking "FOR" or "WITHHOLD"), then your proxyholder must vote your shares accordingly.
+If you have specified on the proxy card how you want your shares to be voted on a particular matter, then your proxyholder must vote your shares accordingly.
 If you have not specified on the proxy card how you want your shares to be voted on a particular matter, then your proxyholder can vote your shares as he or she sees fit.